visgl/loaders.gl/docs/developer-guide/error-handling.md

 ### Error Messages

-loaders.gl aims to prodice concise, easy-to-understand error messages that can be presented directly to the end user.
+loaders.gl aims to produce concise, easy-to-understand error messages that can be presented directly to the end user.

 When the fetch call fails, the genereted exception is passed to the user, and the same is true when a loader fails.
 For server error responses, some basic information about the error is compiled into an error message (using e.g. `response.status`, `response.url` and occasionally `response.text`).